|Recruitment ♦ Scheduling ♦ Training ♦ App ♦ Back to Main Table of Contents|

 Here are several suggested methods for recruiting volunteers:

-Regional leaders and their volunteer coordinators are responsible for scheduling the volunteer teams.
+Regional leaders and their volunteer coordinators are responsible for scheduling the volunteer teams and determining their routes or placesments.
 Through their registration, volunteers will indicate what dates and times during the Youth Count they are able to volunteer.
 Based on this information, volunteers will be placed on teams of volunteers with similar schedules and assigned to a route or location to conduct the survey.